Registry Life removal instructions

 What is Registry Life?

-Registry Life is advertised as a program which is designed to fix errors in the system registry and optimize it.
-Although, this app is categorized as a potentially unwanted application (PUA) because of the method that its developers use to promote it.
-It is worthwhile to mention that Registry Life installer is used to promote another PUA called File Inspector.
-Therefore, it is very likely that by installing Registry Life users would unintentionally allow for File Inspector to be installed too.
+Registry Life is advertised as a program that fixes errors in the system registry and performs optimization.
+In fact, this app is categorized as a potentially unwanted application (PUA) due to the method that developers use to promote it.
+Note that Registry Life installer is used to promote another PUA called File Inspector.
+Therefore, by installing Registry Life, users often allow File Inspector to be installed unintentionally.

-Registry Life allows users to clean and optimize system registry, and manage startup items.
-It is a free program - users do not have to pay for its activation/full version.
-Although, the aforementioned program (File Inspector) which is promoted through the installed of Registry Life is not.
-In order to be able to use its features that supposed to free up disk space users have to upgrade it to the PRO version.
-Simply said, its full version costs a certain amount of money.
-It is recommended not to trust apps that are categorized as PUAs, quite often they do not fix any errors, remove viruses, clean unnecessary, unwanted files, etc. They display fake results (detections) to trick users into believing that they could improve computer performance or do other things by using the full version (paying money for activation/registration).
-Furthermore, it is common that various installers (like Registry Life installer) are used to promote various browser hijackers, adware-type apps (and/or other PUAs) as well.
-Typically, browser hijackers are designed to promote fake search engines (their addresses) by changing browser's settings and gather browsing-related information.
-In some cases they target sensitive details as well.
-There is always a possibility that their developers could sell collected data to third parties (potentially cyber criminals) or misuse it in other ways.
-Adware-type apps can be (and often) are designed to operate as information tracking tools too.
-Although, more often their main purpose is to display various ads that, when clicked, would open questionable pages or cause unwanted downloads, installations by running certain scripts.
-Therefore, apps of this type should not be downloaded and installed.
-The same applies to software like Registry Life and File Inspector.
+Registry Life allows users to clean and optimize the system registry and manage startup items.
+This is a free program - users do not have to pay for activation of the full version.
+Note, however, that this is not the case with the aforementioned program (File Inspector), which is promoted through the installed version of Registry Life.
+To use its features, which supposedly free up disk space, users must upgrade it to the PRO version (pay for the full version).
+Do not trust apps that are categorized as PUAs, since they often do not fix any errors, remove viruses, clean unnecessary, unwanted files, etc. They simply display fake results (detections) to trick users into believing that they could improve computer performance, or perform other functions using the full version (and paying for activation/registration).
+Various installers (including Registry Life installer) are used to promote browser hijackers, adware-type apps, and other PUAs.
+Typically, browser hijackers promote fake search engines (by changing browser settings) and gather browsing-related information.
+In some cases, they target private, sensitive details as well.
+Developers might sell collected data to third parties (potentially, cyber criminals) or misuse it in other ways.
+Adware-type apps often track information, however, their main purpose is usually to display ads that, when clicked, open dubious web pages or cause unwanted downloads and installations by running certain scripts.
+Therefore, never download or install apps of this type.
+The same applies to software such as Registry Life and File Inspector.

 |Name||Registry Life potentially unwanted application|